 August 19, 2017

-"Flan is one of the most common and popular dessert dishes in the Latin world and made thoughout Central/South America and the Caribbean, it also happens to be a favorite of mine.
-Almost every nation - European countries influenced by Spain and France cuisine and other countries; both in the 3rd world and Western world make flan.
+"Flan is one of the most common and popular dessert dishes in the Latin world and made throughout the Caribbean and Central/South America, it also happens to be a favorite of mine.
+Almost every nation - European countries influenced by Spain and France cuisine and other countries; both in the 3rd world and the Western world make flan.
 During the Holidays and social events, someone always brings flan to my family setting.
 Here in this recipe, a tropical influence of coconut dominates to suit those Latin tastes."

 Preheat oven to 350 degrees - F.

 In a heavy saucepan, melt 1 cup sugar over medium-high heat, stirring occasionally, until it is amber in color and a smooth liquid.
 Immediately remove from heat and pour into the bottom of heated 9-inch glass pie plate, a 2-quart casserole, or a heavy cake mold.

 Tip: to heat the pie plate or if using other cooking vessel, pour hot or boiling water into it a let it stand for a minute or two, then drain and dry completely before adding the sugar syrup.

 Tilt the dish to cover the bottom of the pan completely with the sugar syrup.

 Sprinkle with shredded coconut evenly over the sugar syrup.
 Set aside.